LCAV/linvpy/docs/source/index.rst

     a = np.matrix([[1, 2], [3, 4], [5, 6]])
     y = np.array([1, 2, 3])

-    # create an instance of tau estimator, don't need to give any parameter
+    # Using the Tau-estimator :
     tau = lp.TauEstimator()
     tau.estimate(a,y)
     # returns : (array([  1.45956448e-16,   5.00000000e-01]), 1.9242827743815571)
     # where array([  1.45956448e-16,   5.00000000e-01]) is the best x to solve y=Ax
     # and 1.9242827743815571 is the value of the tau scale for this x

+    # Using the M-estimator :
+    m = lp.MEstimator()
+    m.estimate(a,y)
+    # returns [ -2.95552481e-16   5.00000000e-01], the best x to solve y=Ax

-    # By default it uses the Huber loss function, but you can use any of Huber, Cauchy, Bisquare or Optimal (all described in the doc below) :
+    # By default both estimators use the Huber loss function, but you can use any of Huber, Cauchy, Bisquare or Optimal (all described in the doc below) :
-    tau_ = lp.TauEstimator(loss_function=lp.Cauchy)
+    tau = lp.TauEstimator(loss_function=lp.Cauchy)
-    tau_.estimate(a,y)
+    tau.estimate(a,y)

     # or you can give one, two, three... or all parameters :
-    tau__ = lp.TauEstimator(
+    tau = lp.TauEstimator(
         loss_function=lp.Optimal,
         clipping_1=0.6,
         clipping_2=1.5,